 The precept of motivation is to never lose sight of the things that matter.
 All work is oriented towards a goal, whether that be personal or professional.
 As human beings, we are always on a quest to find a sense of purpose in the work we do.
 Traditional performance management models overlooked the power of it in driving productivity.
 However, the younger workforce prides itself in discovering a sense of purpose in whatever they undertake, and it is up to employers to accommodate, or rather prioritise their well-being.
 The trick is to help your employees invest themselves in their job and in their own manner.
 This benefits them at a personal level, and all parties concerned at a professional level.

 Good implementation outweighs elegant design.
 Traditional performance management systems already don’t deliver on the promised results; but if an organization was to adopt a continuous performance management system, then the success of the system would ultimately rest on the strength of its implementation.
-There are quite a number of employee performance management software that offer hosts of varied services.
+There are quite a number of employee performance management softwares that offer hosts of varied services.
 Therefore, to have a system effectively integrate with an organization, it is imperative for senior leaders to determine the kind of goals they would aim to fulfil with the aid of those systems.
 For instance, if a small-scale company wants to improve its recruitment processes, they wouldn’t go for Gusto (which only provides onboarding services), and would rather go for peopleHum which offers the recruitment services the organization requires.

 Adoptability also hinges on sustained efforts to implement it.
 A worker is only as good as his tools, so, constant and consistent efforts is critical to good implementation.

-As promising as the transformative powers of an effective performance management system sounds, true transformation begins with a change in mindset.
-Traditional performance management systems, as abysmal as they may be, are still incredibly prevalent worldwide.
+As promising as the transformative powers of an effective performance management system sound, true transformation begins with a change in mindset.
+Traditional performance management processes, as abysmal as they may be, are still incredibly prevalent worldwide.
 However, with the change in employee sentiments on the matter, the future of performance management is worth striving towards.
 Organizations require a push towards sensible practices that emphasises simplicity, flexibility, relationships and communication, and that trivialises rigidity and strict adherence to policies and procedures.